Staying Sane and Enjoying The Holiday Season

 Don’t be afraid to delegate tasks.
 Send your spouse to the store with a list of last-minute items; have your kids vacuum and clean up around the house.

-When a guest asks what they can help with or bring, don’t look a gift-horse in their courtesy offer.
+When guests ask what they can help with or bring, don’t look for a gift horse in their courtesy offer.